Shopify

 Example

-To gain access to the fulfillmentOrders field (Orders dataset), make sure you give Dataddo at least one of the following scopes:
+To gain access to the fulfillmentOrders field from the Orders dataset, give Dataddo at least one of the following scopes:

 • read_assigned_fulfillment_orders